 Our recent 1.8.0 release was the last jclouds release to support Java 6, and immediately after the release we moved our controller branch to compile against Java 7 and started using some Java 7-only features.

 This put our pull request builder jobs into a tricky position:

-Pull requests against master will no longer compile with Java 6.
+Pull requests against controller will no longer compile with Java 6.

 We still want to run a Java 6 job for any pull requests against older branches.

 “Easy!” you might say: “Just set up your Java 6 job to trigger only on pull requests against non-controller branches.”
 That’s what we thought, too.
 Only: it seems that there’s actually no way to do that using the Validated Merge plugin.

 Run Condition and Conditional BuildStep plugins to the rescue!

 The Conditional BuildStep Plugin allows you - surprise, surprise - to add one or multiple build steps which depend on a condition: if the condition is not met, you have a variety of choices about what to do with the build (fail, skip conditional steps but continue etc).